 Increase funding for graduate students

-In August 2023, UVic received a one-time contribution of $840,000 from the province for British Columbia Graduate Scholarships (BCGS) supporting UVic graduate students.
+Ongoing.
+In July 2024, UVic once again received a one-time contribution of $840,000 from the province for British Columbia Graduate Scholarships (BCGS) supporting UVic graduate students.

-Plans are underway for temporary financial supports for international doctoral students in 2024 and 2025.
+Enhanced temporary financial supports for international doctoral students were offered in 2024 and 2025.

 Faculty of Graduate Studies; Faculties